 Pack correctly if rafting is in your plans for your Rishikesh trip.
 Get more set of clothes, waterproof pants if you don’t like getting splashed, goggles, and some energy bars and water bottles to keep you energized and hydrated.
 If you are opting for advanced rafting packages involving many days, check with the operators for instructions on packing and preparing for the adventure.

 Bungee jumping in Rishikesh

 Flying Fox is the pioneer in introducing Bungee jumping in India.
-With their journey in Rishikesh, the town turned into the centre in India for Bungee jumping.
+With their journey in Rishikesh, the town turned into the center in India for Bungee jumping.
 It is the highest in India at a height of over 80 meters, and the few minutes of the gush of adrenaline rush in your body is what makes it so memorable and thrilling!
-You can also try hopping on the giant swing that would take you on a mind blowing swing over the mountains.
+You can also try hopping on the giant swing that would take you on a mind-blowing swing over the mountains.